rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-03-10-support-rgsoc-with-your-company.md

 *Like sponsors, but different*
 Outside of the monthly stipend itself, we also try to enable learning for our accepted students during and after the Summer of Code.
 And what better way to learn than to be part of a study group, to read books on interesting new topics, or to join an online class?
 In the previous editions of the Rails Girls Summer of Code, we've been very lucky to find supporters in the form of conferences, online learning platforms, book publishers, and the like, who offered what they do best: conference tickets, vouchers for free classes, and great free books to keep the learning going.
 We know that education can come in the most diverse form, and we welcome any offer or support that we feel will help our teams get the best out of their learning experience.
 Willing to commit to leading a study group for a year?
 Got a special deal on educational material for our teams?
 We want it all!
 [Contact us](mailto:summer-of-code@railsgirls.com).

-### Coaching Companies
+### Coaching
-*Our hidden gems*
+*Coaches are our hidden gems*

 If your company wants to support us in donating time, this is your way to go!
-We are eternally grateful for finding coaches, that coach the teams during the summer.
-They are one of the core features a team needs in order to apply and have a succesful experience.
+We are eternally grateful to all coaches who are dedicated to the teams during the summer.
+They are one of the core features a team needs in order to apply and have a successful experience.

-So to give allow devs dedicated time to coach a team will allow them to do that during the day, support a great cause, stay in touch with the Open Source community and help advertise that you are working together with us towards getting more Women in to Software Development.

-A good example have been companies like Soundcloud, Absolventa, 6Wunderkinder or Travis CI, who've supported Teams as companies and stood by them with all the coach power they could give.
+Allowing your devs dedicated time to coach a team will support a great cause, let you stay in touch with the Open Source community and help advertise that you are working together with us towards getting more Women in to Software Development.
+A good example for this are Soundcloud, Absolventa, 6Wunderkinder or Travis CI, who have supported teams as companies and stood by them with all the coach power they could give.

 Your devs can work as local or remote coaches, or help out in our helpdesk-channel.
 We'll write a blog post about your engagement and give you opportunities to reach out to our students with Job/Internship opportunities.